As a writer myself, I have been asked many times what is the best writing apps for writers and what’s the writing app I am using.

 You can’t use all the apps mentioned above.
 It’s really impossible.

-All you have to do is you can check and give the apps a try.
-Look into their features and see what you need and how ot is helping you to become a better writer.
+All you have to do is check out these app and give them a try.
+Look into their features and see what you need and how it is helping you to become a better writer.

 Use that app only.
 Your main focus is to write and get your work done and not what and which type of app to use.

-I use Evernote and Scrivener doesn’t mean that you should also use the same.
+I use Evernote and Scrivener, doesn’t mean that you should use the same.

 This app works for me and maybe it can work for you too.
-But that’s not like that you have to use the same.
-Use the one which fits your all the need.
+Use the one which fits all your needs.

 You can also bookmark this page as I will be continuously updating the article to add more apps for writers.

-And if you know or use any other app that helped you do mention that in the comment section.
+And if you know or use any other app that helped you, please do mention that in the comment section.